Alexander-Barth/ROMS.jl/docs/src/index.md

 * Please pay attention to the difference between upper- and lowercase letters
 * Presence and absence of white space is also significant
 * Check out the [basic shell commands](https://diyhacking.com/linux-commands-for-beginners/) and [this tutorial](https://ryanstutorials.net/linuxtutorial/)
 * Avoid using directories and file names with a space in them, otherwise you need to put the directory in quotes (single or double quotes) or use black-slash (\\) in front of the white space.
-For example, `cd My Directory Name` does not work, use one of the following instead:
+For example, shell command `cd My Directory Name` does not work, use one of the following instead:

 ```bash
 cd "My Directory Name"